Skip to Content

 Snowflake tote made with a DIY screen print

-Before I dive into the tutorial to show you how it’s done, I wanted to go over a few commonly asked questions I’ve gotten about DIY screen printing with Mod Podge.
+Before I show you how it’s done, I wanted to go over a few commonly asked questions I’ve gotten about this project.
 It’s a really easy craft, but there are some things to know.

 DIY Screen Print vs. DIY Silk Screen